RafaelEstanislau/Sigma/ReadMe.md

 On the root folder run `npm install`, after that `cd frontend` and use `npm install` again to install the react packages and test project

-To run the project, run `npm run dev`
+To run the project, on the root folder, run `npm run dev`

 ## Testing

-To run the unit tests, run `npx jest`
+To run the unit tests, on the root folder, run `npx jest`